BlaqueDevs/se-assignment-day-5-technical-writing-and-review-kietimartin/README.md

 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
 - For tech experts we can assume familiarity with technical terms, acronyms, and complex concepts.
 We focus on higher-level discussions, technical intricacies, and provide detailed specifications and data, skiping basic explanations and focus more on how different pieces of technology interact or the latest advancements in the field.
-- For a regular folks we need to explain concepts in simpler terms and avoid overwhelming them with jargon.
+- For regular folks we need to explain concepts in simpler terms and avoid overwhelming them with jargon.
 Focusing on practical applications, using analogies, and offer clear step-by-step instructions.
 The goal is to make them feel comfortable while learning.

 ## 2. What are some strategies to tailor your content to different audience types?
 - For Experts: Use specialized terminology, focus on advanced topics, and present a lot of data.
 Prioritize details over context.